 California, 1978.
 “Scorpion” Joe Clay and his partner Lenny conduct a robbery of the Mackin County bank and escape with Vivian Fontaine as a hostage in the trunk of the car.
 Lenny has been shot and dies during the getaway and Joe is forced to ask Vivian’s help in dumping the body.
 They continue on, only for the car’s tire to be blown out by a gunshot and then Joe killed by a sniper.
-The sniper Wyatt Moss knocks Vivian out.
-She comes around on the range on Wyatt’s desert property where she realises that she is being forced to survive with nothing but her bare hands as he comes hunting her with his rifle.
+Vivian comes around on the range on the sniper Wyatt Moss’s desert property.
+There she realises that she is being forced to survive with nothing but her bare hands as he comes hunting her with his rifle.

 Mickey Keating’s name has risen considerably in the last couple of years to the point where he is now seen as a promising new talent in the horror genre.
 So far he has delivered titles such as Ritual (2013), Darling (2015), Pod (2015) and Psychopaths (2017).